Revision’s Batlskin Caiman™ Special Operations Forces Helmet Suite: Accelerated Iterative Design and Direct User Collaboration

 Revision’s background in integrated soldier systems—creating protective goggles, spectacles, and sunglasses; advanced helmet systems; and lithium-ion power management solutions—makes the company perfectly positioned to shake up the communications and hearing protection industry.
 Revision has worked in parallel with companies in this field, collaborating to seamlessly integrate helmet systems with tactical headsets and other headborne devices.
 Revision has assembled the relevant requirements and technologies to deliver a headset communications solution that delivers more capability, integrates more options, and drives expectations forward.

 Leveraging the company’s unique capabilities and soldier systems vision, Revision introduces the SenSys ComCentr2 Tactical Headset System, a next-generation circumaural headset that enhances communication and awareness while also protecting users from from hazardous peak and steady-state noises.
 Revision’s ComCentr2 headset integrates perfectly with fielded helmets and eyewear, enhancing user protection and responsiveness.
-This tactical headset is optimized to work with a variety of helmet shapes and types—up to and including Revision’s ACH-style Viper helmet systems, containing the Viper P4 Head System (which uses the same shell architecture and hybridized UHMWPE technology as the Revision solution selected for the U.S. Army’s ACH Gen II contract).
+This tactical headset is optimized to work with a variety of helmet shapes and types.
 The ComCentr2 system is particularly calibrated to work seamlessly with the Caiman Head Systems suite, whether worn over-the-head or rail-mounted.

 Above: Revision’s new SenSys ComCentr2 Tactical Headset System is designed to integrate seamlessly with modern helmets and specifically Revision’s Caiman head systems.